Vyral/klaus-team/_posts/2023-03-20-march-2023-arizona-real-estate-market-update.md

 10 Year Treasury Yield 25:04

-If you have any questions about the topics discussed int this video, you can always reach out to us for a conversation.
+If you have any questions about the topics discussed in this video, you can always reach out to us for a conversation.
 We look forward to hearing from you.